SEKOIA-IO/documentation/_shared_content/intelligence_center/consume/intelligence.md

 There are two ways to look for Intelligence related to a specific country:

 - Search for the country’s name in English
-- Use the location’s country code following the **[ISO 3166-1](https://www.iso.org/obp/ui/#search)** referential.
+- Use the location’s country code (2 letters) following the **[ISO 3166-1](https://www.iso.org/obp/ui/#iso:pub:PUB500001:en)** referential.
 For instance, FR for France, AE for United Arab Emirates, NG for Nigeria...

 ### Table Columns